Did you know? : While the bells were out of action for restoration, the ringers rang handbells for weddings.

 The clock bell is on the west side, just behind the parapet.
 This is unusual for a tower with bells, where the clock would normally strike on the Tenor (biggest) bell.
 This clock bell is far smaller than the Tenor, with a rather harsh sound.
 It has no founders marks.

 Prior to the work on the tower exterior stonework in 2005, there were test patches (in various colours) of render material on the inside of the parapet walls.
 They are still present, as a historical record, now that the whole walls are rendered with the final colour.
-(The pictures below show the roof before restoration.)
+(The pictures below show a mixture of the roof before and after restoration.)

 For pictures of snow damage to the Cedar tree in 2010, see here .